In the guide

 Labelling of prepacked or loose food

-For products consisting of or containing GMOs, anyone involved up to the point of delivery to the ultimate consumer must ensure that:
+For products consisting of or containing GMOs, anyone involved up to the point of delivery to the ultimate consumer must ensure that for:

-- for prepacked food, the words 'This product contains genetically modified organisms', or 'This product contains genetically modified [name of organism(s)]' must appear on the label
+- prepacked food, the words 'This product contains genetically modified organisms', or 'This product contains genetically modified [name of organism(s)]' appear on the label

-Food, flavourings & food additives with a list of ingredients
+Food, flavourings and food additives with a list of ingredients

-Food, flavourings & food additives without a list of ingredients
+Food, flavourings and food additives without a list of ingredients

 Manner of marking or labelling

-All labelling, including the additional labelling required for foods produced in whole or in part from genetically modified organisms, must comply with the general requirements prescribed by the Genetically Modified Food (England) Regulations 2004.
+All labelling, including the additional labelling required for foods produced in whole or in part from genetically modified organisms, must comply with the general requirements prescribed by the Regulations.

 All particulars must appear on one of the following:

 - a label that is clearly visible through the packaging